-Below is what we feed typically for a week for an Adult Amstaff.
-Our Staffords would receive approx. half of this diet.
-The average cost per adult Amstaff at moderate exercise is $10.00 a week.
+Below is what we feed typically for a week for an Adult Amstaff (approx. 25kg).
+The average cost per adult Amstaff at moderate exercise is $11.00 a week.

 We source 95% of our dogs food from Canine Country.
 I have been using them for approx. 10 yrs.
 Some odd items are purchased elsewhere as we find it.